richardjharris/yomikun-database/README.md

 `pzcat` (to be added).
 For fast conversion of MediaWiki XML dumps to JSON, Perl and the `MediaWiki::DumpFile::FastPages` module is used.
 If you don't want to use Perl, you can do the conversion yourself quite easily.

+At present I use several personal data sources to generate the name database, so the makefile will not run as-is.
+To build a simple version, you can remove any data sources that won't build, and provide `enwiki.xml.bz2` and `jawiki.xml.bz2` from Mediawiki dumps.

 ## Directory structure